simple-registry/simple-registry/doc/reference/api-endpoints.md

 - `artifactType` - Filter by artifact type
 - `n` - Maximum number of results (default 100)
 - `last` - Pagination marker

+A digest that is not valid syntax, or an `artifactType` that is not a media type, is rejected with `DIGEST_INVALID` (HTTP 400) rather than served as an unfiltered or empty listing.

 A subject with more referrers than the page size is served one page at a time, with the next page advertised in a `Link` header carrying `rel="next"`; the link repeats the `artifactType` filter so following it keeps the listing filtered.
 A filtered page holds at most `n` entries and may hold fewer, since the filter is applied after the page is cut.